ibm-cloud-docs/transit-gateway/changing-config.md

 1. From the Connections page, click **Actions** in the upper right, then select **Edit**.

    From here, you can change the gateway's name and its routing type (Local or Global).

-   To change a transit gateway's routing type from global to local, you must delete any connections that are not local to the transit gateway's location.
+   To change a transit gateway's routing type from Global to Local, you must delete any connections that aren't local to the transit gateway's location.
    {: tip}

    When you change from Local to Global routing for a specific transit gateway, you are charged for all associated connection traffic.